Preparing for the future

 As Upper School (Years 10, 11 and 12) students transition through adolescence, our focus moves toward their life beyond secondary school as self-directed, lifelong learners.
 Students are encouraged to strive to achieve their personal best both within and outside the classroom.

 At Helena, our young adults in Years 10, 11 and 12 participate in an inclusive culture that values care, respect, compassion, integrity and responsibility.
-They are supported by highly skilled and professional staff in class and through extra-curricular programmes.
-As Upper School students transition through adolescence, our focus moves toward their life beyond secondary school as self-directed, lifelong learners.
-The teaching and learning programme for all students involves gradually increasing academic challenges and a wider range of course choices.
-Various leadership opportunities are offered to students via community service projects and for those wanting to avail themselves of significant leadership positions in Year 12.
+They are supported by highly skilled and professional staff in class, through extra-curricular programs and pastoral care.

-By the time they leave Helena, these young adults are ready to meet the future, whatever it may hold.
+We understand that life is about more than academic success.
+The wellbeing of each of our students is of paramount importance.
+By the time they leave Helena College, these young adults are ready to meet the future, whatever it may hold.